AbrSergey/Easy-Posting/readme.md

 ## TODO(?)
 (Ideas): ❓

+- Create proper documentaion and explanation for usage.
 - Create an 'updateTemplate()' function that updates all the posts with a new template provided.
 - Create an 'updateJSON()' function, in case the user accidently removes the file.
 - Give user more options; Dark mode for post?
 Decide how to order JSON?